z1skgr/mastermind/README.md

 # Mastermind
-> a simple game, variation of the well-known Mastermind.
+> A simple game, variation of the well-known Mastermind.

 ## Table of contents
 * [General Info](#general-information)